Meaning of Non-disclosure Agreement (NDA)

 - Disclosure of Confidentiality: This clause defines the scope for which information can relate.
 Also, it may stipulate the name of people with whom private information can be shared.

-- Solutions: The contract must give for remedies to be utilised in case either of the party fails to review the contract.
+- Solutions: The contract must give for remedies to be utilized in case either of the party fails to review the contract.

 Advantages of enrolling into an NDA